2 minutes read

 Resurfacing for Vintage Bathtubs

 A clawfoot, pedestal, or other vintage bathtub can add real charm and an element of elegant design to any bathing space, whether it’s a guest bath or the master bathroom in your suite.
-If you have lucked out and found a vintage clawfoot or cast iron tub on the secondary (resale) market, you may feel like you’ve gotten a bargain.
-If the tub was not purchased, but obtained as part of a home sale, you may have decided to fix it up due to its vintage charm.
+These classic styles of bathtubs elevate your bathing experience, blending comfort and aesthetics in a timeless way.

 Unfortunately, if the visual condition of the tub is less than stellar, however, what you feel like you’ve saved big money on can end up costing quite a bit in terms of time, energy, and frustration.